Huggzz/Hermite-Laguerre_proofs/README.md

 This repository contains the Julia code...

-The computations in all of the quadratures and in some of the proofs have a multithreaded implementation.
-The Julia REPL can be started e.g. with eight threads with the command line

-    julia --threads=8

 You will need to install the relevant packages from the julia REPL with the command

 ```julia